 Order volume has increased, yet with rising prices from shipping, delayed orders, raw materials, and such, Hsiao said these circumstances have made it difficult to do business.
 In addition, backed-up ports worldwide, especially in the U.S., a significant hand tools market for Taiwanese exports, had delayed delivery times in an unprecedented fashion.
 At the same time, the influx of orders had prompted Hsiao to question the circumstances amid the surge, saying the increase of orders did not reflect the usual peak season.
 Along with other industry experts cited by local media, he believes the order surge could likely result in a business lull after the influx of demand and further disrupt the usual business operations and predictability in the industry.

-On the other hand, traditional industries like the hand tools industry have seen their talent pool and resources gradually diminished by concentration on specific, popular sectors, where new hires are more likely to flock to, Hsiao said.
+On the other hand, traditional industries like the hand tools industry have seen their talent pool and resources gradually diminished by concentration on specific, popular sectors, where new hires are more likely to flock to.
 However, this also highlights the difficulties and challenges for the other "less popular industries," such as the hand tools industry, as industry know-how and talent retention are less accessible and achievable.